There are various levels and types

 The Supreme Court deals with a range of civil and criminal matters.
 It has exclusive authority to hold jury trials.
 It hears appeals from some tribunals and on summary convictions from certain criminal trials.

 The Supreme Court's Family Division hears all family matters in the Regional Municipalities of Halifax and Cape Breton.
-In the rest of the Province, the Supreme Court may grant divorces and divide matrimonial property but all other family matters are dealt with by the Family Court.
+In the rest of the Province, the Supreme Court hears all divorce matters which include division of property, child custody and access issues, and child or spousal support.

 The Provincial Court is where most criminal matters are heard.
 It includes a Youth Justice Court which has jurisdiction to hear all criminal charges against persons 12 to 17 years of age, including murder charges.